-The volume of groundwater extraction for the year to 30 June 2019 in each management zone within the Designated Area was within the Permissible Annual Volume of extraction for each zone, however the Allowable Annual Volume of extraction for Sub-zone 1A South was exceeded due to the exercising of carry-over provisions in that sub-zone.
-The observed exceedance is within the scope permitted under the state carry-over provisions.
+The volume of groundwater extraction for the year to 30 June 2020 in each management zone was within the Permissible Annual Volume for each zone, however the extraction from Subzone 1A South exceeded the Allowable Annual Volume.
+The Review Committee will engage with South Australia regarding measures to maintain extractions within the Allowable Annual Volume in Sub-zone 1A South.